ialobanov/powershell/README.md

-# Setup and customize PowerShell on Windows
+# Setup PowerShell and customize it on Windows

 ## Description

 It's my personal powershell setup and some software for deployment on new OS (tested on Windows 11, 10).
 I use Oh My Posh to change standard look of powershell with own theme **ivan**, you can choose different themes [here](https://ohmyposh.dev/docs/themes).
-I add some settings for promptline, usefull alias for me and color scheme.
+I add some settings for promptline, useful alias for me and color scheme.
 Inspired by [@Takuya Matsuyama](https://github.com/craftzdog) from youtube video [How to set up PowerShell prompt with Oh My Posh on Windows 11](https://www.youtube.com/watch?v=5-aK2_WwrmM).

-## Screnshot
+## Screenshot

 ![image](https://github.com/lobanov4real/powershell/assets/110660329/e2ece1d2-7f50-4bed-a558-958d0e9fef8d)